tburandt01/Burandt_Portfolio/FinalProject_PartII.md

 5. Make sure each section of the web page represents the point you're trying to get across.
 I wasn't sure I saw a key point throughout.

 *Interview 3*
+1. This is about AVs versus regular cars, and related AV legislation.
+2. Regular cars are bad and will kill you.
+3. The dot visualization doesn't make any sense - fatalities from what?
+The map has no legend/key, and the pie chart has no labels so I'm not sure what they are trying to convey.
+4. Legislators in states without AV legislation yet.
+5. Clearer/more actionable "next steps" supported by data.

 ## **Revised Wireframes**
-The following are the revisions based on interviewee feedback:
+The following are the revisions on the existing visualizations based on interviewee feedback:

+More revisions include brainstorming how to visualize the next steps and what continuos autonomous vehicle legislation among states would look like via data.

 ### [Click here to return to the main portfolio page](https://tburandt01.github.io/Burandt_Portfolio/)